as595/QUFitting/README.md

 # QUFitting
-QU Fitting for MeerKAT MIGHTEE-POL
+QU Fitting for MeerKAT MIGHTEE-POL.
+Fits are made using direct optimisation (ML) and using MCMC.
+Posterior uncertainties are returned for MCMC fits.

 ## TL;DR